Benefits of listening to classical music

 This is due to the rhythms and tonal patterns of this type of music, which create a meditative mood and slow brain waves.

 Playing an instrument can improve the ability to learn languages.
-According to Northwestern University of Illinois, the brain connections that occur when an instrument is played can help other forms of communication such as speaking, reading, or understanding other languages.
+According to the Northwestern University of Illinois, the brain connections that occur when an instrument is played can help other forms of communication such as speaking, reading, or understanding other languages.

 Classical music reduces stress and may help lower blood pressure.
 According to some studies, listening to soft classical music a couple of times a week would help reduce your stress and anxiety levels.

-And if you reduce stress, this in turn affects blood pressure, according to comparisons made in a University of San Diego study between classical music and jazz, pop or other music.
+And if you reduce stress, this, in turn, affects blood pressure, according to comparisons made in a University of San Diego study between classical music and jazz, pop, or other music.
 Those who listened to classical music had lower blood pressure levels.

-Listening to classical music, as well as learning to play an instrument and musical language, could improve performance so that people get better academic results and suffer less school failure.
-The effectiveness of music has been demonstrated in impregnating constancy, discipline and rigor in the students who study it.
+Listening to classical music, as well as learning to play an instrument and musical language could improve performance so that people get better academic results and suffer less school failure.
+The effectiveness of music has been demonstrated in impregnating constancy, discipline, and rigor in the students who study it.